LineageOS/lineage_wiki/pages/bugs.md

 ---

 ## What not to report
-  - bugs in unofficial builds or anything not from download.lineageos.org
+  - Bugs in unofficial builds or anything not downloaded from [our official portal](https://download.lineageos.org/)
-  - missing builds
+  - Missing builds
-  - problems with the website
+  - Problems with the website
-  - asking for installation help
+  - Asking for installation help
-  - asking for device support
+  - Asking for device support
-  - feature requests
+  - Feature requests

 ## Reporting a bug